DataONEorg/Education/_lessons/index.md

 .one-fourth[]
 .one-half[
-  All sides start with a title, and end with a `---` :
+  All slides start with a title, and end with a `---` :

   ~~~ md
   # This is a slide title